 - The Simpsons: In "Realty Bites", Snake attempts to decapitate Homer with a length of piano wire strung across the road.
 He fails, but he does cleanly slice off the arm of Kirk van Houten's (who was waving a sandwich in the air).

-- Though it should be noted that since the amount you could cut through is just as, if not more dependent on momentum then sharpness, this trait isn't unique to the famously sharp Katana.
-Its just that no one other then the Japanese used unarmored and restrained corpses cut in a blow as a unit of measurement.
-One could probably cut through more with a heavier European weapon, with an axe cleaving deeper then a sword.
+- Though it should be noted that since the amount you could cut through is just as dependent on momentum, mass distribution, and blade cross section as on sharpness, this trait isn't unique to the famously sharp Katana.
+It's just that no culture other then the Japanese used unarmored and restrained corpses cut in one blow as a unit of measurement.
+One could probably cut through just as many with a well-made European, Middle-Eastern, or other Asian sword wielded in two hands.

 - Obsidian has also been historically used as a weapon in cultures where proper metal work wasn't available.
-While sharper then even the sharpest steel crafted with modern metallurgy, its rare for an obsidian weapon to survive more then a single blow before shattering.
+While sharper then even the sharpest steel crafted with modern metallurgy, it's rare for an obsidian weapon to survive more than a single blow before shattering.

 - "Water saws", which use extremely hot and extremely high-pressure water.
 It cuts steel in half extremely quickly without resistance, and applying it to a human wouldn't be pretty.